http-wasm/http-wasm/http-handler.abi.md

   The possibly zero maximum length of a result value to write in bytes.
   If the actual value is larger than this, nothing is written to memory.
-  A function that accepts this parameter returns `maybe-len`.

 Size: 4, Alignment: 4